brainandcoglab/UDN_classification_task/README.md

 * [X] Add reminder of which colour is which for highlight
 * [X] Ensure we don't bail out before random lines are chosen
 * [X] Slow waterfall plot scroll somewhat
+* [ ] Add questionnaires:
+    * [ ] SWAT
-* [ ] Add questionnaires, including SWAT, a machine trust score, and gaming questions
+    * [ ] machine trust score
+    * [ ] Gaming questions <- still need to make the button only work if filled in
-* [ ] Test colour-blindness friendliness - part of questionnaire?
+* [X] Test colour-blindness friendliness - part of questionnaire?
 Yes, just ask are you colourblind.
 Prolific can ask if you have normal or corrected-to-normal (includes you can see colour).
 * [ ] Enforce full-screen for final release
+* [ ] Change to Space to continue rather than any key to avoid accidents